Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 > 4. If every element of *X* is smaller than every element of *Y*, then *M*(*XY*) ≤ *M*(*X*) + *M*(*Y*)
 > 5. *M*(⟨*x*⟩*X*) ≤ |*X*| + *M*(*X*) for every element *x* of the domain

-A few measures of presortedness described in the research papers actually return 1 when *X* is already sorted, thus violating the first property above.
-We implement those measures in a such way that they return 0 instead, generally by subtracting 1 from the result of the described operation.
+A few measures of presortedness described below do not fully satisfy all of the criteria above: instead of sctrictly following Mannila, **cpp-sort** takes a broader approach similar to that of O. Petersson and A. Moffat in *A framework for adaptive sorting*, and includes more measures of disorder found in the relevant literature.
+For legibility, some measures that are normally defined as returning 1 when *X* is already sorted, are implemented here in a such way that they return 0 instead (generally by subtracting 1 from the result of the described operation).

 ### Partial ordering of measures of presortedness